 We are thrilled to serve as appointed missionaries in The Episcopal Church.
-We are Episcopal priests, married to each other, and passionate about God, the Church, and the adventure of getting to know Jesus.
+We are Episcopal priests, married to each other, and passionate about God, the Church, and the adventure of getting to know and follow Jesus.

 For the past 14 years, I have served parishes in Milwaukee, Baltimore, and Annapolis.
 I earned a Ph.D. in systematic theology and ethics at Marquette University in 2001 with a dissertation on H. Richard Niebuhr.
 I’ve authored and co-authored three books, and written several scholarly and popular articles, essays, and sermons.
 My latest book is a collection of essays by wonderful Episcopal authors on experiences of common prayer, co-edited with Amy Richter, called Common Prayer: Reflections on Worship in the Episcopal Church, and published by Cascade.
 I’ve taught at Mount Mary University in Milwaukee, Loyola University in Baltimore, and the Ecumenical Institute of St. Mary’s Seminary in Baltimore.

 I’ve had the privilege of serving parishes (Advent, Kennett Square, Pennsylvania; St. Chrysostom’s, Chicago, Illinois; St. Paul’s, Milwaukee, Wisconsin; and St. Anne’s, Annapolis, Maryland) and on the staff of the Diocese of Maryland.
 I’ve also served as adjunct faculty at the Ecumenical Institute of St. Mary’s Seminary in Baltimore, Maryland.